 When it comes to coursework (where you can choose your own texts for study) a lot of teaching takes place via one to one discussion.
 We follow the Edexcel A Level specification and whilst text choices for study may vary from year to year, current selections are shown below.

 Year One

 - A Streetcar Named Desire

 - Post-2000 Poetry

-- Dracula
+- A modern novel

-- The Picture of Dorian Gray
+- The War of the Worlds

 Year Two